 The influence of pre-sowing treatments on germination of Pterocarpus marsupium Roxb. was carried out at the College of Forestry, Navsari Agricultural University (NAU), Navsari, India during 2023 and 2024.
 For the experiment, mature fruit were collected from the block plantation of P. marsupium at Arboretum, College of Forestry, NAU, Navsari, Gujarat, India.
-The pre-sowing treatments were given to fresh fruits for further experiment.
+The pre-sowing treatments were given to fresh fruits for further experimentation.
 For the experiment in total of 15 treatments viz., T1: Control; T2- Soaking fruits in normal water for 24 hrs; T3- Soaking fruits in normal water for 48 hrs; T4- Soaking fruits in cow dung slurry for 24 hrs; T5- Soaking fruits in cow dung slurry for 48 hrs; T6- Soaking fruits in luke warm water up to 24 hrs; T7-Soaking fruits in luke warm water up to 48 hrs; T8- Soaking fruits in conc.
 H2SO4 for 10 min+24 hrs normal water; T9- Soaking fruits in conc.
 H2SO4 for 15 min+24 hrs normal water; T10- Soaking fruits in conc.
 H2SO4 for 20 min+24 hrs normal water; T11- Soaking fruits in GA3@500ppm solution for 12 hrs; T12- Soaking fruits in GA3@750ppm solution for 12 hrs; T13- Soaking fruits in GA3@1000ppm solution for 12 hrs; T14- Mechanical scarification of fruits (in which fruits were cut at one side without any injury to the seed and T15-Mechanical scarification (in which fruits were cut at one side without any injury to the seed), followed by soaking fruits in normal water for 24 hrs and 3 repetitions were employed with the completely randomised design (CRD) and carried out for two years.
 The treated fruits were sown into the germination trays of size 37 cm × 27 cm × 7 cm filled up with Soil + Sand + FYM (2:1:1) for the trial and 100 fruits per treatment per repetition were sown into the trays and water regularly.
 The observation was carried out the day after sowing and continue daily for the 30 days during the period of April, 2023 and April, 2024.
 Various germination parameters such as Germination percentage, Mean Daily Germination (MDG), Peak value of germination (PV), Germination value (GV), Mean germination time (MGT) and Germination rate index (GRI) were recorded at 30 DAS (Days After Sowing) and calculated as per the standard formulae given below.

 1. Germination percentage